 Bad Kötzting is a town in Chem of Upper Bavaria, Germany near the border of the Czech Republic.
 After an extremely short visit, this place remains elusive in my memory.

 It was dark already as we left München, but there was just enough light from the moon, stars, and snow on the mountains to illuminate parts of the landscape on the way.

 I was amused by the 150 km (93 mph) signs posted on the Autobahn, which are more of a general suggestion than a rule.
 In other words, we were going so fast I could not take any photos.

-A friend took me along to one of his shows at a rad place called Kultur-Bahnhof Koetzting (“KBK”).
-Formerly an actual Bahnhof (train station) that was built in the late 1800s, it is now a unique music venue for the avant garde and experimental.
+A friend took me along to one of his shows at a rad place called Kultur-Bahnhof Koetzting (“KBK” in this blog).
+Formerly an actual Bahnhof (train station) that was built in the late 1800s, it is now a unique music venue, especially for the avant garde and experimental.

 KBK has been renovated to support the bar, kitchen, stage, and sound system, but the rest appears to be in original form.
 I am impressed with the artwork on the walls and how well-preserved the space is.

 We were welcomed by the bar manager, whose charm and hospitality made me feel at home right away.
-He treated me to a few types of locally brewed coffee and beer, like the locally famous Lindner Bräu.
+He introduced me to a few types of locally-brewed coffee and beer, like the locally famous Lindner Bräu.

 The brewery is not much for advertising and it was hard to find much about them on their social media, but the beers are delicious.